trigaten/Learn_Prompting/docs/advanced_applications/mrkl.md

 Next, I created a `llm` block that extracts the numbers and operations.
 Notice how in the prompt I told it we would be using Google's calculator.
-The model I use (GPT-3) likely has some idea of Google's calculator from pretraining.
+The model I use (GPT-3) likely has some knowledge of Google's calculator from pretraining.

 <div style={{textAlign: 'center'}}>
   <img src={model} style={{width: "750px"}} />
 </div>

-Then, I made a `code` block which runs some simple javascript code to remove spaces from the completion.
+Then, I made a `code` block, which runs some simple javascript code to remove spaces from the completion.

 <div style={{textAlign: 'center'}}>